-The San Francisco city attorney’s office is called in to sort out a dispute between the city’s Bureau of Building Inspection and the Tenderloin Housing Clinic, who accused the BBI of throwing away public documents related to unsafe rental property.
+The San Francisco City Attorney’s office is called in to sort out a dispute between the city’s Bureau of Building Inspection (BBI) and the Tenderloin Housing Clinic, who accused the BBI of throwing away public documents related to unsafe rental property.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.

 The city attorney must now determine if they are public records or out-of-date reports ready for the recycling bin.